 .
 It was thus assumed that the end of the USSR could only come as part of the general End Of Everything

 — most likely as a result of nuclear war.
 The (relatively) peaceful collapse that actually took place at the dawn of The Nineties

-was very much unexpected.
+was very much unexpected and even mourned

 Ergo, it is rather funny to hear references to the Soviet Union, the Cold War, East/West Berlin and East/West Germany in Sci Fi

 shows written before 1989 but set Twenty Minutes into the Future